-As a leading CT Metal3D Printing Machine Fabrication company, CAMM Metals is deeply interested in new developments across the metalworking industry.
+As a leading CT Metal Fabrication company, CAMM Metals is deeply interested in new developments across the metalworking industry.
 We’re always thrilled to see new machines appear, new tools and software releases, and new techniques and tips to help improve the different aspects of the fabrication process.
 As you can imagine, we’ve been pretty interested in the 3D printing trend that’s gripped the public’s attention in recent years, as well as how it relates to those of us in the metalworking industry.

 We’re proud to announce that we’ve acquired “The Mark Two” 3D Printer.
 With that said, let’s examine how 3D printing works as well as how the 3D Printing boom benefits metal fabricators.